msangel/msangel.github.io/_drafts/docker.md

 - **Union File Systems** allows representing the result of multiple layers of filesystems as a single filesystem, where usually only the latest layer is for writing.

 Using this capabilities same time, docker provide these  advantages:
 - **Flexible**: Even the most complex applications can be containerized.
+Tread your container as separated envirounment()
 - **Lightweight**: Containers leverage and share the host kernel.
 - **Interchangeable**: You can deploy updates and upgrades on-the-fly.
 - **Portable**: You can build locally, deploy to the cloud, and run anywhere.